THE BASICS

 Tracy McGrady

-How to Set Up the Shooting Grip for the Strongside Pull-Up Jump Shot - The Key to the Kingdom
+How to Set Up the Shooting Grip for Strongside Pull-up Jump Shots - The Key to the Kingdom

 To set up the strongside shooting grip, the basketball should be rotated inward soon after it is grabbed off the strongside dribble.
 Sounds simple enough, right?
 But there is a degree of complexity involved that has long stood as an obstacle to shooting strongside pull-up jump shots.
 In fact, setting up the strongside shooting grip can be the most difficult to learn of all the whole-body jump shot techniques.
 It can take a few days to a few weeks to learn.
 But the reward is well worth the effort.
 With the whole-body jump shots, everything evolves from the setup of the shooting grip.
 So you get attack jump shots and the access they provide to the strongside game with all of its shooting, driving and passing options from the setup of the strongside shooting grip.